By: Thorsten Overgaard. June 14, 2013. Updated March 10, 2018

 A picture that doesn't communicate immediately, doesn't win.
 There has to be some element that catches the attention.
 The whole image does not have to be laid out in the first instant, but there has to be something that draws you in.

 Pointless pictures without story or anything, glide by.
-Yes, it may be a pretty color, or a nice cloud or you got it sharp.
+Yes, it may be a pretty colors, or a nice cloud or you got it rally nice and sharp.
 But if there are not eyes looking straight at you from the image, or an interesting pattern in an else seemingly even green field, it doesn't stop the viewer to learn more.

 One of my favorites is the The World Press Photo Award winner 2008 that was taken with by Anthony Suau with a Leica M6 TTL and 28mm.
 It is a really strong image when you know the context.
 As an image itself it raises more questions than it answers.
-But in the World Press Photo context, and as a news photo, hands down one of the best photos I have seen, considering the year 2008 and the story behind:
+But in the World Press Photo context, where a subtitle is part of what you submit, and as a news photo, hands down one of the best photos I have seen, considering the year 2008 and the story behind: